-Even if you expect to do all of the driving, it’s advisable for your traveling partner to learn how to drive the RV in a pinch in case you become tired or ill.
+Even if only one of you plans on taking the wheel, it’s advisable for your traveling partner to learn how to drive the RV in a pinch in case you become tired or ill.
 We saw RV classes ranging from $250 for a refresher course to $695 for a two-day driving class for two people.

 Overnight Parking Can Be Problematic With an RV

-Aside from RV parks and campgrounds, where you can reserve a spot in advance, Walmart parking lots have been popular for overnighting in your RV (pre-pandemic).
-However, Nancy Fasoldt recommends always calling ahead to ask the store manager for permission and to get specific instructions on where to park in the lot.
-Fasoldt says they’ve also had luck overnighting at the Cracker Barrel restaurant chain and Cabela’s sporting goods megastores.
-Some truck stops, rest stops and state visitor centers allow RVs, in her experience, as do some museums, casinos and other tourist attractions.
+Aside from RV parks and campgrounds where you can reserve a spot in advance, Walmart, Cracker Barrel, Lowes and Home Depot parking lots have been popular for overnighting in your RV.
+However, Nancy Fasoldt recommends calling ahead to ask the store manager for permission and specific instructions on where to park in the lot.
+Fasoldt says they’ve also had luck overnighting at Cabela’s sporting goods megastores.
+Some truck stops, rest stops and state visitor centers allow RVs, as do some museums, casinos and other tourist attractions.

 Technology helps the Fasoldts find places to park overnight.
 Free websites they use include Casino Camper, FreeCampsites.net and Harvest Hosts, the latter of which matches RVers with willing wineries, breweries and farms.
 “The catch is they want our business,” says Nancy Fasoldt.
 They also pay to use the Allstays Camp and RV app ($9.99 on Apple’s App Store).